Node:Installation, Next:Usage, Previous:Top, Up:Top

 package.
 These are not supplied by this package because the

-prefix key together with a letter suffix are reserved for
+C-c prefix key together with a letter suffix are reserved for

 the user itself.
 To activate these bindings insert them into your

-or .xemacs
+.emacs or .xemacs file:

 ;; key bindings for the dictionary package (global-set-key "\C-cs" 'dictionary-search) (global-set-key "\C-cm" 'dictionary-match-words)